simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

+  * Fixes Artifact Resolution due to incorrect use of Issuer objects (#1343).

 ### saml2 library
   * Fixed a bug in AuthnRequest.php that would raise an InvalidArgumentException when setting
   *   the AssertionConsumerServiceIndex on an saml:SP authsource.
 Thanks to Andrea @ Oracle for reporting this.